retran/meowvim/README.md

 ## ⚙️ Configuration

-`Meowvim` is highly customizable.
+`meowvim` is highly customizable.
 Here's how to make it your own:

 ### File Structure